-On the last track, we discussed five aspects of weak or mixed signals that can interfere with the ability to identify children at risk within the school system.
-These five aspects are, masters of disguise, fragmentation, ‘just laugh it off’, perceived overreactions, and the perception that teachers cannot do anything.
+In the last section, we discussed five aspects of weak or mixed signals that can interfere with the ability to identify children at risk within the school system.
+These five aspects are masters of disguise, fragmentation, "just laugh it off," perceived overreactions, and the perception that teachers cannot do anything.
 Questions concerning breaking the confidentiality boundary to uphold the Tarasoff mandate "to protect" were also posed.

-On this track, we will discuss six cultural scripts that influence a shooter’s decision to commit a violent act.
-These six scripts are, changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.
+In this section, we will discuss six cultural scripts that influence a shooter’s decision to commit a violent act.
+These six scripts are changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.

 As you know, one of the problem solving strategies available to these troubled youths is the employment of cultural scripts.
-Analyses of shooters like Michael have revealed that these troubled youth locked into a pattern of escalating , more radical, and still unsuccessful scripts.
+Analyses of shooters like Michael have revealed that these troubled youth are locked into a pattern of escalating, more radical, and still unsuccessful scripts.

 In Michael’s case, his desperate and wild attempts at being the class clown in fact opened him up to more social marginalization.
 As you know, social marginalization refers to a student being pushed by other students into the position of an unpopular social outsider in the outer margins of social acceptance.

-By leaving police no choice but shoot, a troubled youth can, in his or her mind, effectively commit suicide ‘by cop’, achieving the desired end while holding to a code of strength or masculinity.
+By leaving police no choice but to shoot, a troubled youth can, in his or her mind, effectively commit "suicide by cop," achieving the desired end while holding to a code of strength or masculinity.
 This point of view is summed up in the words of Bethel, Alaska school shooter Evan Ramsey, who indicated his initial intention was merely to scare people and then kill himself.
-Ramsey ended up not kill himself and stated later he ultimately decided he wanted to "go out with a bang".
+Ramsey ended up not killing himself and stated later he ultimately decided he wanted to "go out with a bang."

 Mitchell and his partner Andrew Golden apparently fantasized together for months about how violent actions could change the way they were perceived in the school social system.
 However, Michael and other shooters soon found that no amount of this fantasizing could change or alleviate what seemed to them an unbearable reality of marginalization and bullying.

-Had this been successful, this may have obliviated the perceived "need" for the shootings.
+Had this been successful, this may have obviated the perceived "need" for the shootings.
 However, the boys were not taken seriously.
 Mitchell and Andrew found themselves under enormous pressure to follow through on their threats.
-This was largely motivated by the cultural script of masculinity that dictates that failing to follow through is a sign of weakness and ‘being a wimp’, which could further erode already tenuous social position.
+This was largely motivated by the cultural script of masculinity that dictates that failing to follow through is a sign of weakness and "being a wimp," which could further erode an already tenuous social position.

 Reflecting on the Tarasoff "duty to warn" case, how do you feel these cultural scripts interact with the duty to protect?
 Should an awareness of these social scripts be included in a risk assessment analysis of a troubled youth?